awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-single-instance.md

 ### Deploying with the AWS Toolkits, Eb, CLI, or API<a name="vpc-single-instance-new-options"></a>

-When deploying your application to Elastic Beanstalk using the AWS toolkits, EB CLI, the AWS CLI, or API, you can specify your VPC option settings in a file and deploy it with your source bundle\.
+When deploying your application to Elastic Beanstalk using the AWS toolkits, EB CLI, AWS CLI, or API, you can specify your VPC option settings in a file and deploy it with your source bundle\.
 See  for more information\.[aws:ec2:vpc](command-options-general.md#command-options-general-ec2vpc) Namespace:

 VPCId
 The identifier of your VPC\.